whetstoneresearch/doppler-indexer-rs/docs/RECEIPTS_COLLECTION.md

 The current phase runs after catchup completes (`current::receipts::collect_receipts`):

+1. **Receives catchup state** - Uses `ReceiptsCatchupState` from the catchup phase, which includes pre-scanned file lists and S3 manifest to skip already-processed ranges
-1. **Processes new blocks** - Receives block info from the block collector channel
+2. **Processes new blocks** - Receives block info from the block collector channel
-2. **Uses early batch fetching** - Starts RPC work before full range is complete for better throughput
+3. **Uses early batch fetching** - Starts RPC work before full range is complete for better throughput
-3. **Handles recollection requests** - Processes requests from factory collector in parallel via `tokio::select!`
+4. **Handles recollection requests** - Processes requests from factory collector in parallel via `tokio::select!`
+5. **Uploads to S3** - When `storage_manager` is provided, uploads completed parquet files to S3
-4. **Shutdown cleanup** - Processes any incomplete ranges when the block channel closes
+6. **Shutdown cleanup** - Processes any incomplete ranges when the block channel closes

 This separation ensures that catchup completes fully before processing new blocks, preventing race conditions between historical and live data.